 A bridging loan is perhaps one of the most misunderstood forms of finance there is.
 A lot of businesses and people we speak to, tend to shy away from using bridging loans simply because they don’t completely understand them.
 Having said that, the use of bridging finance has increased over the years.

-Using a bridging loan can be considered as either too risky or too expensive, but that isn’t always the case.
-When used correctly, a bridging loan can be a powerful form of finance.
-Understanding bridging finance is at least something to have in your locker, as sometimes a bridging loan may be your only option in terms of securing a great deal.
+Using a bridge instead of a mortgage can be considered either too risky or too expensive, but that isn’t always the case.
+When used correctly, bridging can be a powerful form of finance and could be your only option in terms of securing a great deal.

 - What is a bridging loan?

 - How does bridging work?

 - What are ‘first-charge’ and ‘second-charge’ bridging loans?

 - How do mortgages and bridging finance compare?